-Presentation differences of EUR 126 million as at 31 December 2022 are caused by:
+Presentation differences of EUR 53 million as at 31 December 2024 are caused by:

-- Presentation of accrued interest as part of the investments, instead of a separate presentation as accrual under BE GAAP.
-Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the annual accounts of NN Insurance Belgium ('clean market value'). - Presentation of cash collateral as investments under Solvency II, instead of their presentation as other assets under BE GAAP.
+Presentation of accrued interest as part of the investments, instead of a separate presentation as accrual under BE GAAP.
+Solvency II requires accrued interest to be presented as part of the investments ('dirty market value') and not separately as other assets as in the annual accounts of NN Insurance Belgium ('clean market value').